eharada/Data_Viz_Lab_7/README.md

 ## 3rd Iteration:

-In the final version, I want to focus on 2014 as that was the year that had the most security breaches.
+In the third iteration, I want to focus on 2014 as that was the year that had the most security breaches.
 This way we could see more granular details to see if stock prices plummeted around those security breaches.
-In the graph below, we could see that Home Depot, Community Health Systems and Staples had the security breaches in 2014.
+In the graph below, we could see that Home Depot, Community Health Systems and Staples had security breaches in 2014.

 ![image](https://user-images.githubusercontent.com/32119820/32402457-b124b73c-c0e1-11e7-8dde-f0470725c3b2.png)

-In the below links we could see that the security breaches occurred in April, June and September.
+In the following links we could see that the security breaches occurred in April, June and September.

 http://money.cnn.com/2014/09/18/technology/security/home-depot-hack/index.html